 If you’re thru-hiking or just love to travel light, the MSR Pocket Rocket 2 Stove is the perfect companion for your mountain meals.
 Compact and lightweight at just 4.2 oz, it takes up the space of a hot dog when packed into its hard-shell carrying case.

 With WindClip wind resistance and even heat distribution, the Pocket Rocket 2 can boil 1L of water in just 3.5 minutes.
-The adjustable burner allows you to turn a roaring flame into a soft simmer and back again.
+The adjustable burner allows you to effortlessly turn a roaring flame into a soft simmer and back again.
 Compatible with isobutane-propane canisters with a burn-time of roughly 60 minutes per 8 oz.

 Price: 0.00$